AlexFine/CS230/README.md

 ___Test Metric___: To test the algorithm's performance, negative predictions do not matter as they will be ignored in trading.
 Additionally, the only predictions that matter are those which are most confident.
 If my algorithms makes 500 predictions, there only needs to be one or two great predictions.
 Therefore, the test metric is two-fold, and designed to optmize for best-case predictions.

-The first test metric, for the general model, is calculating the loss solely on positive predictions.
+The first test metric, for the general model, is calculating the percent of predictions that are correct within one standard deviation of the norm.

-The second test metric, is on each currency's customized model, to test what percent of positive predictions are within one standard deviation of the actual.
+The second test metric, is on each currency's customized model, is calculating the percent of positive predictions that are correct within one standard deviation of the norm, and the percent of negative predictions that are negative.

 <h2>Data</h2>
 <h3>Sources</h3>
-A) Aggregated&Sentimented Tweet data
+A) Aggregated&Sentimented Tweet data<br><br>

-B) Aggregated&Sentimented Tweet data only for top crypto influencers
+B) Aggregated&Sentimented Tweet data only for top crypto influencers<br><br>

-C) Aggregated&Sentimented Reddit data
+<br><br>C) Aggregated&Sentimented Reddit data

-D) Aggregated&Sentimented Reddit data for top influencers
+<br><br>D) Aggregated&Sentimented Reddit data for top influencers

-E) Aggregated&Sentimented News data for top publications
+<br><br>E) Aggregated&Sentimented News data for top publications

-G) Previous price behavior
+<br><br>G) Previous price behavior

-H) Trade volume
+<br><br>H) Trade volume

 All data is per minute.
 Ideally, we're looking for ~10 Million Tweets, ~100k Reddit posts, ~100k News articles